calhacks-app/calhacks-app/README.md

 # calhacks-transfer-app
 App to help community college students figure out their course plan, regardless of where they want to go.

+Utilizing:
+- MindsDB for data storage & preliminary data clean up with AI
+- together.ai for AI data processing on the user's end
+- ??? for frontend

 ---
 Idea